dtokita/dtokita.github.io/essays/no-stupid-questions.md

 If you give the Intel Compiler the branchless code, it just out-right vectorizes it... and is just as fast as with the branch (with the loop interchange).
 This goes to show that even mature modern compilers can vary wildly in their ability to optimize code...
 ```
+We can see that the person who asked his question clearly made honest attempts at solving the problem and tried experimenting on his own.
+He is very clear in what he wants, adding in a lot of details.
+Therefore the answer that he recieves is just as detailed and clear.

 ## You don't have to do it alone.##